 It may also be a good idea for you to share your worries with a trusted friend or relative, so that you can receive some emotional support.
 You could also reach out to dedicated support groups such as Al Anon and Families Anonymous, in order to link up with other people who may be going through similar issues to you.

 While the above steps can help when you’re living with an alcoholic in denial, ultimately, alcohol addiction is an illness that will likely need specialist help within a dedicated addiction rehab centre.

 You could offer to contact an addiction rehab centre, such as Manor Clinic, on their behalf to find out about the expert alcohol addiction support that we can offer, and the journey that they could be taking towards recovery and wellbeing.

 Our evidence-based alcohol Addiction Treatment Programme at Manor Clinic consists of:

 - A free, no obligation addiction assessment

-- Medically assisted withdrawal detoxification for your loved one’s alcohol addiction, if this is required
+- Medically assisted alcohol detoxification for your loved one’s alcohol addiction, if this is required

 - Structured group therapy